 In this instance, the immediate application of Isaiah may have been to the overthrow of Babylon by the Medes and Persians.
 However, the language of the context suggests the Holy Spirit of God, as is true in many other Old Testament passages, is speaking here not only of an immediate physical conflict but also of the ultimate spiritual conflict that yet is ahead of us.

-The sun and moon stood still in their habitation: at the light of thine arrows they went, and at the shining of thy glittering spear.
+The sun and moon stood still in their habitation; at the light of your arrows they went, at the shining of your glittering spear.
 (Habakkuk 3:11)

-And I saw heaven opened, and behold a white horse; and he that sat upon him was called Faithful and True, and in righteousness he doth judge and make war.
+Now I saw heaven opened, and behold, a white horse.
+And He who sat on him was called Faithful and True, and in righteousness He judges and makes war.
 (Revelation 19:11)

 It is impossible to understand the purpose and working of the Christian salvation, to comprehend what God is doing and intends to do through the Body of Christ, without understanding the warrior dimension of God’s Personality.
 God’s attention is focused on the Day of the Lord.
 The Day of the Lord is the day of spiritual battle, as may be seen by the Scripture passages that deal with this subject.

 The sum of what we are teaching is that the Christian assemblies must become much more aware of one of the most important of the roles, responsibilities, and purposes of the Body of Christ.
 This role, purpose and responsibility is the waging of war against the spiritual enemies of God.

 The spiritual enemies of God are the wicked personalities who dwell in the heavenlies at the present time.
 They are the rulers of the darkness of the age in which we are living.
 God has had a controversy with them for a greater period of time than we know.